pari25bce11218-create/management/README.md

 4. Steps to install & run the project

-1. Install Python
+a.
+Install Python
 Make sure Python 3.x is installed on your system: https://www.python.org/downloads/
-2. Create a Python File
+b.
+Create a Python File
 Create a file named:
 hospital_management.py
-3. Paste Your Code
+c.
+Paste Your Code
 Copy your Hospital Management System code into this file.
-4. Run the Program
+d.
+Run the Program
 Open terminal / command prompt and run: python hospital_management.py
 OR if using Python 3 specifically: python3 hospital_management.py
-5. Follow the On-Screen Instructions
+e.
+Follow the On-Screen Instructions
 Enter patient details
 Select ward type
 View the automatically generated bill.